Meeeee6623/data-privacy-tool/README.md

    trigger Gemini.
 When any image in a scene is flagged, all images from that scene (configurable directory level) are bundled into a Gemini batch request.
    Batches are automatically split below 1.85 GB and can be uploaded/submitted via the CLI.
+A missing target GCS bucket is created automatically before upload.
 Results are parsed back into a JSONL that maps each scene to the Gemini OCR output.
+4. **Download and clean Gemini logs** – Pull completed batch outputs directly from GCS, strip inline image payloads, parse `#FLAG[...]` markers with customizable categories/descriptions, and emit cleaned JSONL/CSV files for downstream analysis.

 ## CLI usage
 Commands are provided via `python -m privacy_pipeline.cli`: